garrandall/popular-music-data/tracks/what-lovers-do-maroon-5-sza.md

 But old enough to know better
 Are we too grown for changin'?
 Are we too grown to mess around?
-Ooh and I can't wait forever baby
+Ohand I can't wait forever baby
 Both of us should know better

-Ooooh, oooh
+Oh, oh
 Been wishin' for you
-Ooh, ooh
+Oh oh
-Tryna' do what lovers do (ooh)
+Tryna' do what lovers do (oh)

-Ooooh, oooh
+Oh, oh
 Been wishin' for you
-Ooh, ooh
+Oh oh
-Tryna' do what lovers do (ooh)
+Tryna' do what lovers do (oh)
-Ooooh, oooh
+Oh, oh
 Been wishin' for you (you, oh yeah)
-Ooh, ooh (ooh)
+Oh oh (oh)
-Tryna' do what lovers do (tryna' do what lovers do,ooh) Ooooh, oooh
+Tryna' do what lovers do (tryna' do what lovers do,oh) Oh, oh
 Been wishin' for you (been wishin' for love)
-Ooh, ooh
+Oh oh
-Tryna' do what lovers do (do uhh,ooh)
+Tryna' do what lovers do (do uhh,oh)
-Ooooh, oooh
+Oh, oh
 Been wishin' for you (tryna' do)
-Ooh, ooh
+Oh oh
-Tryna' do what lovers do (ooh)
+Tryna' do what lovers do (oh)